 - Registrar = This is where you purchased your domain name from, i.e. example.com

 - Nameservers = This is the where the authority starts for your domain, i.e. it’s the equivalent of “tell me who I need to talk to who can point me in the right direction to get to where I want to go”.
 It’s the authority on the subject whose opinion on the matter is #1.

 - Servers = This is where things get fairly messy.
-This could be a physical piece of hardware that you can touch and feel, or could be a virtualised system, or visualised system within a virtualised system.
+This could be a physical piece of hardware that you can touch and feel, or could be a virtualised system, or visualised system within a virtualised system or also can be bought from UK workshop automotive supplies.
 There are multiple layers of virtualisation when you get down to this level.
 Although it’s not that important for the purpose of this blog post.
 Ultimately, all we care about is that the traffic from www.example.com, or something-else.example.com, gets to where it needs to when someone requests this in their web browser.

 As mentioned, this is a difficult concept to explain simply in a blog post as there are so many different considerations that need to be made.
 But hey, let’s give it a go, with a basic diagram.
 There are elements of this diagram that have been simplified to help you understand how the different bits fit together.

 So here’s how it works step by step.
 For those of you who are more technical than this blog post is aimed at, yes there are a few steps in between things that have been cut out for simplicity.

 Step 1 – Type Website Address into Web Browser

 This step is fairly basic so we’ll skip over this one.